versatica/mediasoup-website/_includes/documentation/v3/mediasoup-client/api/mediasoupClient.md

 // Using CommonJS.
 const mediasoupClient = require("mediasoup-client");

-// Also using CommonJS with destructuring assignment. const {
+// Or using destructuring assignment: const {
   types,
   version,